tikv/website/content/docs/3.0/faq/faq.md

 ## What is the recommended number of replicas in the TiKV cluster?
 Is it better to keep the minimum number for high availability?

-You should never operate a TiKV cluster with under 3 nodes in a production scenario.
+3 replicas for each Region is sufficient for a testing environment.
+However, you should never operate a TiKV cluster with under 3 nodes in a production scenario.
 Depending on infrastructure, workload, and resiliency needs, you may wish to increase this number.

 ## If a node is down, will the service be affected?
 How long?